Horchata SalvadoreƱa

 Instructions:

-Wash your rice and place it in water to soak for at least an hour.
-You can also toast this and pulverize it with the rest of the items.
+Wash the rice and place it in water to soak for at least one hour.
+You can also toast the rice and grind it together with the other ingredients.

-Place a sauce pan on low heat, add the sesame seeds and toast until golden brown then place in a big bowl.
+Place a saucepan over low heat, add the sesame seeds, and toast until golden brown.
+Transfer them to a large bowl.

-Turn up to heat to medium and toast the morro seeds, peanuts, pumpkin seed, cinnamon sticks and corn.
-Do it one by one or in small batches so that it toasts evenly.
-Anything already grounded will not need to be toasted.
+Increase the heat to medium and toast the morro seeds, peanuts, pumpkin seeds, cinnamon sticks, and corn.
+Toast them one at a time or in small batches to ensure even roasting.
+Any ingredients that are already ground do not need to be toasted.

-Grind/pulverize or blend the mixture of everything; toasted seeds, the rice, any grounded spices, etc. I did it in the blender and I added the rice along with the water it soaked in to the blender to help me blend it better.
-If you are just making a batch that will be made immediately you can add as much water as needed.
-However if you are making a big batch to freeze and save for later add as little water as possible.
+Grind or blend all the toasted seeds, the soaked rice, and any ground spices.
+I used a blender and added the rice along with its soaking water to help the mixture blend more smoothly.
+If you are making a batch to drink immediately, you can add as much water as needed.
+For larger batches intended for freezing, add as little water as possible.

-Prepare a container with the amount of water you want to use. i.e. We made a gallon so we used 1/5th of the seed mixture and one gallon of water.
-You will a los need a container with a wide opening and a strainer.
+Prepare a container with the desired amount of water.
+For example, we made one gallon by using one-fifth of the seed mixture combined with one gallon of water.
+You will also need a wide-mouth container and a strainer.

-Hold the strainer over the wide mouth container and start pouring the mixture into the strainer or cheese cloth with a ladle.
-Either with your hand or with a big spoon start to move the mixture within the cheese cloth to help the water strain through.
-Do this for the entire gallon of water and you should be left with about a gallon of horchata.
+Hold the strainer or cheesecloth over the wide-mouth container and pour the mixture through it using a ladle.
+With your hand or a large spoon, move the mixture around inside the cheesecloth to help the liquid strain through.
+Repeat this process until all the water has been strained.
+You should end up with about one gallon of horchata.

 For the video instructions visit me on social media @flourishwithg on Instagram or TikTok.
 Hope you guys enjoy this horchata, save it for those summer months!